 It houses a statue of Chaumukta or Adinath, the first Tirthankar (Jain saint).
 Chaumukta means “four heads” and represents the four cardinal points.
 Only jain devotees can enter the Sanctum Santorum.

-There are three other temples just by Adinath: two Jain temple dedicated to Neminatha and to Parsavanath also known as “the temple of prostitutes” because of its voluptuous statues and one Hindu temple to the sun god, Surya.
+Next to the temple of Adinath, there are two other 15th century Jain temples, one dedicated to Neminatha and one to Parsavanath also known as “the temple of prostitutes” because of its sensual statues